tinyantstudio/EnhancedScrollView/README.md

 1. open NGUIEnhanceScrollView.unity for NGUI example
 2. open UGUIEnhanceScrollView.unity for UGUI example

-Easy way to make better Curve: Copy EnhancedScrollView.cs Component and paste it to your own TargetScrollView
+Easy way to make better Curve: Copy EnhancedScrollView Component in example and paste it to your own TargetScrollView

 <pre><code>
 ///